Church giving and donating online is becoming the new normal.

-Here are nine tips to help you increase online giving in your church.
+Here are nine tips we're going to cover to help you increase online giving and online donations in your church.

-Merely providing ways for people to give online or with their mobile device is not enough.
+Merely providing ways for people to give online or with their mobile device is not enough to get results and certainly doesn't mean you've thought through an effective online fundraising strategy.
 You have to promote the options people can use to give consistently.

 To promote online giving, you don’t have to coordinate a big campaign to get people's attention.
 The only thing you have to do is to let people know that online giving is available regularly.

 There are many ways you can promote online giving, but it all depends on how your church goes about creating awareness for something:

 - Include instructions on how to make an online donation in your bulletin